Requirements for packaging

 Recycling and collecting

-- minimise the amount of packaging material
+- minimise the production of packaging materials

-- facilitate the collecting and recycling of the packaging
+- pay for and organise the collection and recycling of packaging materials

-- minimise the amount of hazardous and dangerous substances in the packaging
+- minimise the amount of hazardous and dangerous substances in the packaging materials

 - maximise the amount of recycled material used in new packaging

-- give the packed product the longest possible shelf life
+- give the packed product the longest possible shelf lifeminimise the amount of litter produced

 Packaging waste management contribution and reporting duty